KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 ---------------

 pyrexMD.core
-    Contains functions to enable interactive analyses.
-Its main purpose are the iPlayer and iPlot classes, which allow the application of a trajectory viewer or the dynamical linking between trajectory viewer and any 2D graph.
+    Contains functions enabling interactive analyses.
+Its main parts are the iPlayer and iPlot classes, which allow the use of a trajectory viewer or a dynamic linking of the trajectory viewer and any 2D graph.

 pyrexMD.gmx
-    Contains modified GromacsWrapper functions to streamline the interaction with `GROMACS` for system setups etc.
+    Contains modified GromacsWrapper functions for streamlining the interaction with `GROMACS` for system setups etc.

 pyrexMD.rex
-    Contains functions related to (contact-guided) Replica Exchange Molecular Dynamics.
-It contains mainly functions to automate and speed-up the process of setting up REX simulations.
+    Contains functions related to (contact-guided) Replica Exchange Molecular Dynamics, mainly for automating and speeding up the simulation setup.

 pyrexMD.topology
-    Contains functions to modify universe topologies, include contact bias etc.
+    Contains functions for modifying universe topologies, including contact bias, etc.

 pyrexMD.analysis.analyze
-    Contains various functions related to very basic trajectory analyses, e.g.
+    Contains various functions for basic trajectory analyses, e.g., calculating RMSDs, distances, etc.
-    RMSD, distances, etc.

 pyrexMD.analysis.cluster
     Contains functions for decoy clustering and post-REX clustering analyses.

 pyrexMD.analysis.contacts
-    Contains functions related to native contact and bias contact analyses.
+    Contains functions for native contact and bias contact analyses.

 pyrexMD.analysis.dihedrals
-    Contains functions related to dihedral analyses.
+    Contains functions for dihedral-angle analyses.

 pyrexMD.analysis.gdt
-    Contains functions related to the Global Distance Test (GDT) analyses.
+    Contains functions for Global-Distance-Test (GDT) analyses.

 pyrexMD.misc
-    Consists of pyrexMD.misc.classes, pyrexMD.misc.func and pyrexMD.misc.plot.
+    Consists of pyrexMD.misc.classes, pyrexMD.misc.func, and pyrexMD.misc.plot.
-    This sub-package is a collection of miscellaneous functions and classes which are used frequently.
-Included functions may contain modified versions of small existing functions to extend their default behavior in order to streamline ``pyrexMD``.
+    This sub-package is a collection of miscellaneous and frequently used functions and classes.
+These functions may contain modified versions of small existing functions to extend their default behavior in order to streamline ``pyrexMD``.

 Application Overview
 --------------------

-Setup of normal MD
+Setup of Normal MD Simulation
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The interaction with `GROMACS` is very similar compared to the known command-line syntax.
+Using `GROMACS` in `pyrexMD` is very similar to the known command-line syntax.
-Commands, such as
+Commands such as

     gmx function -p parameter